 We ask for the ability to send e-mails so that we can contact retailers on your behalf when we find a price adjustment for you.
 Unfortunately, we would not be able to get those price adjustments if we sent those requests from a Paribus e-mail, as we did not make the order.”

 So there you have it.
-Paribus needs wide-ranging permission to access all sorts of sensitive data, so it can automatically claim money on your behalf from some of the biggest names in online shopping.
+Paribus needs wide-ranging permission to access all sorts of sensitive data, so it can claim money on your behalf from some of the biggest names in online shopping.

 - Best Buy